Jelshen/technicaltest/README.md

 - In appsetting.json, configure the default connection to the connection string obtained before
 - (Optional) In Program.cs, configure the database connection according to appsetting.json, but only changing the appsetting.json's DefaultConnection string is fine as well.
 - Set the run to IIS Express to run, and Ctrl + F5 to run without debugging.

+# Incomplete
+post api for updating db, some features are not done, native frontend with tailwindcss